OCNGill/what-do-those-song-lyrics-mean-gui/README.md

 # What Do Those Song Lyrics Mean? 🎵

-A Streamlit app that finds song lyrics from YouTube and interprets them using **free AI** — works 100% locally (no API key needed) OR optionally with Groq cloud for faster/better results.
+A Streamlit app that finds song lyrics from YouTube/YouTube Music and interprets them using **free AI** — works 100% locally (no API key needed) OR optionally with Groq cloud for faster/better results.

 Built following the **7D Agile** methodology: Discover, Define, Design, Develop, Debug, Deploy, Drive.